-Now is a great time to get the ball rolling toward a career in construction management.
+Now is a great time to get the ball rolling toward a career in construction management by getting your bachelor’s or master’s degree!
+However, let’s take a step back to see the construction management career path and job opportunities.
 Construction management careers offer great job stability and the potential for a high salary.
-You’ll help build and shape the world around you one structure at a time, and make a real impact that you can see.
+With a career in construction project management, you’ll help build and shape the world around you one structure at a time, and make a real impact that you can see.

 So, if you’re interested in this rewarding field, your next question might be about the possible career paths for a construction manager.

 The simple answer is that there are many different directions you can take a construction management career.
 Just think of all the different kinds of structures that need to be built: homes, skyscrapers, bridges, schools, local bars and restaurants – you name it!
 Construction managers will be behind them all.

 And while there are different types of construction managers for these different kinds of structures – like specialty trade contractors, nonresidential building construction, residential building construction, heavy and civil engineering construction and more – they all do essentially the same thing: manage the construction of the project.

 Just like any other job or profession, construction managers will typically have an area of expertise and jobs may require a certain amount of years of experience to apply.
 However, being a construction manager is much more than just planning a structure and moving on to the next one once the project is complete.
 Construction management involves many different professional skills, everything from the planning, designing, budgeting and applying experience to oversee the successful completion of both small and large-scale construction projects.

 Since these parts are typically interrelated, construction managers can have several different roles before, during, and after a building project.
 This means there are several different options available for those who wish to enter the construction management field.
 If you love building, creating and/or maintaining structures, take a look at a few of the possible construction management career paths below.